Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

 Then, we assume that instead of the summation described above expected values can be obtained by integration of the Grassmann function defined by

 where $\Lambda$ is a parameter of the model, and $Z(\Lambda)$ is the partition function, the normalization constant that ensures that the distribution sums to one.
 We hereafter refer to the exponent of the Grassmann function as Hamiltonian $H(\bar{\theta}, \theta)$.
 In the above equation, we have adopted the quadratic form in the Grassmann variables as a Hamiltonian.
-The partition function is calculated by integration of the Grassmann variables as follows: